-The majority of our amputation negligence claims are funded by a Conditional Fee Agreement, otherwise known as a No Win No Fee agreement.
+The majority of our amputation negligence claims are funded by a conditional fee agreement, otherwise known as a No Win No Fee agreement.
 This means if you lose your case, you won't have to pay any fees and therefore, there’s no financial risk to you.
-For further information, about No Win No Fee agreements, read our .

 How much can I claim for amputation negligence?

-Can get help with costs before my case reaches a conclusion?
+Can I get help with costs before my amputation case reaches a conclusion?

 When suffering as a result of medical negligence, it can also have a negative financial impact, for example, if you’ve been unable to work, you may have lost earnings, or you may have to pay for treatment, rehabilitation and medication. are payments which can be made prior to your case reaching a final settlement to help relieve any financial burden.
 It can pay for private medical treatments and rehabilitation.

-Not only do we have many years' experience securing compensation for medical negligence, we've also the utmost sensitivity to handle your case with great care.
+Not only do we have many years' experience securing amputation compensation, we've also the utmost sensitivity to handle your case with great care.